Where to take IELTS in the UK

 How can GlobalExam help me prepare for IELTS?

 GlobalExam provides a variety of different listening, reading and writing tasks with model answers to help you prepare.
+It also provide the IELTS score explaination per level.
 But what is also special about the platform is that it can help you prepare for the part of the exam that candidates often fear most – speaking.

 On GlobalExam you can record yourself answering the speaking questions provided, receive a score and track your progress.
 You can also listen to, as well as read, realistic examples of speaking tests.
 This will give you a better idea of what details the examiner expects you to give in your answer and increase your confidence on the day.